Motstanden/motstanden-website/docs/README.md

 # Code of conduct
   - This project follows the guidelines of [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
   - English should be used everywhere.
 Norwegian is not allowed.
+  - It is allowed to write issues and pull requests in Norwegian.

 # Getting started
 Follow all the steps in [getting-started.md](../getting-started.md) to set up and run the website locally. <br/>